Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/feature_calculation_notes.md

 The functions used to calculated the features are called in the script `create_burst_ont_Data.R`.
 The results are stored in are object named `s`.
 Then, the well-level values are calculated in `create_burst_ont_Data.R` using the appropriate filters.
 Details for each feature are described below.

 The functions rely on several parameters to calculate the features.
-The default parameters values set in `chgv_parameters.R` (in `meadq`):
+The default parameters values set in `chgv_parameters.R` (in `meadq`) are:

 | Name | Value | Description | Notes |
 | ----------- | ----------- | ----------- | ----------- |